DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Evaluating Diversity-Quality Trade-offs

-Diversity and quality naturally form a trade-off, which poses challenges for model comparison.
-Inspired by prior work on harmonic aggregation for balancing competing objectives~\cite{sasaki2007truth,min2020ambigqa}, we introduce the \textit{Unified Diversity--Quality Harmonic Score} metric for capturing the diversity--quality trade-off in open-ended question answering.
-Specifically, it is defined as the harmonic mean of normalized quality and diversity at the query level:
+Diversity and quality naturally form a trade-off: broader answer coverage can introduce noise, while optimizing solely for quality may yield homogenized outputs.
+Although both dimensions are important, assessing them separately makes it difficult to intuitively understand how well a model balances the diversity--quality trade-off.
+Inspired by prior work on harmonic aggregation for balancing competing objectives~\cite{sasaki2007truth,min2020ambigqa}, we introduce the \textit{Unified Diversity--Quality Harmonic Score} metric for capturing the diversity--quality trade-off.
+Specifically, it is defined as: